jeffhuang4704/vulasset/v54-db-pod.md

 Following list some design for the db-pod:

-### 1️⃣ TODO: the core app in db-pod is just an HTTP server, using embedded dadatabase.
-And leverage k8's storage to persist data.
+### 1️⃣ The core app

-(put here,,, or maybe combine with 2 ?)
+The core app in db-pod is an HTTP server that uses an embedded database to store data persistently in Kubernetes-provisioned storage.

 ### 2️⃣ db-pod is a `StatefulSet` in Kubernetes within the same namespace with Controller

 The db-pod is a `StatefulSet` in Kubernetes which user need to provide `storageClassName` value in the `volumeClaimTemplates`

-👉 TODO: put in collapsed section, user can expand to see if they want.
+<details><summary>related resources</summary>

 ```
 neuvector@ubuntu2204-A:~$ kubectl get statefulset -n neuvector